wlgitdev/plan_generator/README.md

-# Running Plan Generator - Phase 1 Implementation
+# Running Plan Generator

 A React-based single-page application for generating personalised running training plans.

-## Phase 1.1, 1.2 & 1.3 Implementation Complete
+## Phase 1 Implementation Complete ✅

-This implementation covers all four screens of Phase 1 as specified in the UX design requirements:
+This implementation covers all six screens of Phase 1 as specified in the UX design requirements:

 ### ✅ Phase 1.1 - Landing Screen
 - **Hero section** with scientific approach explanation